jbaublitz/language-practice/README.md

 terminal
 * `--reset`: Redownload the entire cache and current information about what words you have guessed correctly/incorrectly
+* `--lang`: Accepts `ru` and `fr` as values if you would like to pull conjugation or declension charts from Wiktionary and not specifying this value does not pull charts and runs in flashcard-only mode

 Run ctrl-C to exit the program and save your progress